Can ‘time is of the essence’ be bad for me, as a Supplier in a contract?

 As a Supplier of IT Services, you’ve probably come across this terminology at least once in your life, perhaps multiple times.

-Our clients seem to have one of 3 reactions to this clause:
+Our clients seem to have one of 3 reactions to the 'time is of the essence' clause:

 The majority of Suppliers do not have an understanding of the gravitas of this small phrase.

 Time is of the essence was established in contracts to hold you (the Supplier) to the exact timing agreed.
 Time is of the essence goes one step beyond a normal expectation that you will deliver on time, it not only obligates you to meet the exact time and date your Customer has specified in the Scope of Work, it allows the Customer at law to penalise you if you’re even just one minute over the agreed delivery time.